demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 * **-j, --json-file**
 The JSON file path to which to output the command results.
 * **--category-to-run**
-Run specific validations by stating category they're listed under in the config file.
+Run specific validations by stating the category they're listed under in the config file.
 * **-f, --fix**
-Wether to autofix failing validations with an available auto fix or not.
+Whether to autofix failing validations with an available auto fix or not.
 * **--config-path**
-Path for a config file to run, if not given - will run the default path at: [demisto_sdk/commands/validate/default_config.toml](default_config.toml)
+Path for a config file to run.
+If not given - will run the default path at: [demisto_sdk/commands/validate/default_config.toml](default_config.toml)
 * **--ignore-support-level**
-Wether to skip validations based on their support level or not.
+Whether to skip validations based on their support level or not.
 * **--run-old-validate**
-"Wether to run the old validate flow or not.
-Alteratively, you can configure the RUN_OLD_VALIDATE env variable.
+Whether to run the old validate flow or not.
+Alternatively, you can configure the RUN_OLD_VALIDATE env variable.
 * **--skip-new-validate**
-Wether to skip the new validate flow or not.
-Alteratively, you can configure the SKIP_NEW_VALIDATE env variable.
+Whether to skip the new validate flow or not.
+Alternatively, you can configure the SKIP_NEW_VALIDATE env variable.

 **Examples**: